Astavie/Astavie.github.io/gamemaker.md

 ![](http://g2f.nl/0b5cr22)

 This is basically a copy of the flash game [Chronotron](https://www.kongregate.com/games/scarybug/chronotron).
-You control a time machine which you can use to team up with your past selves to get the chip in each level.
+You have a time machine which you can use to team up with your past selves in order to get the chip in each level.

-This is my first game to include sound and configurable controls!
+This is my first game to include sound, a cutscene and configurable controls!
 Speaking of which...

 **Controls:**
 - WASD to move